Nasopharyngeal carcinoma: Chemotherapy

 Chemotherapy works as cancer treatment by using drugs that stop the growth of cancer cells, by either killing the cells or preventing them from dividing.
 This kind of therapy can be administered systemically or regionally.
 Systemic chemotherapy is when the chemotherapy is taken orally or is injected into a vein or muscle.
 In this method, the drug circulates through the blood system and can reach cancer cells throughout the body.
 Regional chemotherapy is when chemotherapy is administered directly into the cerebrospinal fluid, an organ, or a body cavity, for example, the abdomen.
 In this way, the drugs will mainly affect cancer cells in that area.
 However, the type of chemotherapy that is administered to the patient depends on the type and stage of the cancer.
 Additionally, chemotherapy can be used as an adjuvant therapy after radiation to lower the risk of recurrence in the patient.
 If given after radiation, chemotherapy can be used to kill any cancer cells that may have remained.

+Immunotherapy

+The Food and Drug Administration approved toripalimab-tpzi (LOQTORZ, Coherus BioSciences, Inc.) with cisplatin and gemcitabine for the first-line treatment of adults with metastatic or recurrent, locally advanced nasopharyngeal carcinoma (NPC).
+FDA also approved toripalimab-tpzi as a single agent for adults with recurrent unresectable or metastatic NPC with disease progression on or after a platinum-containing chemotherapy.